 Respond to Customer Inquiries (Quickly)

 According to the the Vanson Bourne study, 55% of those surveyed identified not responding to customer communications as an element of poor service.
 People want to use their favorite channel (e.g., email, text, social messaging, etc.) to reach you.
 It is important to track how quickly each contact is answered, and associate the message with the customer history, so agents can handle them knowledgeably and efficiently.
-Responding to people over digital channels lowers customer effort and increases satisfaction because they can contact you by the most convenient means to them.
+Responding to people over their preferred digital channels lowers customer effort and increases satisfaction.

 Understand Your CX Strengths and Weaknesses